-The designated safeguarding lead (DSL)
+The Designated Safeguarding Lead (DSL)

-The DSL is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
+The DSL is a senior member of staff from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
 The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education' DfE.

 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded in writing (or on CPOMS) and given to the DSL.
+Any concern for a child's safety or welfare will be recorded on CPOMS and given to the DSL.

-During term time the DSL and / or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.
+During term time the DSL and/or a deputy will always be available (during school or college hours) for staff in the school to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL/deputy DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.